What is the Japanese Beetle?

 What kind of plants do they eat?

-While they have been found to attack a wider variety of plants, Japanese Beetles are especially attracted to sweet smells and, as such, particularly enjoy rose bushes, linden, elm and grape vines.
+While they have been found to attack a wide variety of plants, Japanese Beetles are especially attracted to sweet smells and, as such, particularly enjoy rose bushes, linden, elm and grape vines.
 The grubs or larval stage of the insect feed on the roots of turf grass.
 Thus both life forms are troublesome to the home landscape.

 For a small infestation, you can hand pick or knock beetles into a bucket of soapy water the first beetles you see, usually in late June and July.
 These first beetles send out pheromones that attract more beetles to the area.

 Will my trees and plants survive being eaten by the Japanese Beetles?

 Japanese Beetles can cause significant stress to trees and plants though defoliation, but defoliation by itself will not likely kill the plant.
 Try to prevent additional stress on trees and shrubs by mulching, providing adequate watering during dry periods, and limiting pruning until the dormant season (December- March).
 Repeated infestations year after year can worsen this stress.
 Depending upon many other factors and if the plant is defoliated year after year, the trees and plants may begin a slow process of decline.